Regularized joint mixture models: The RJM-EM algorithm

-{\bf Sketch of proof:} The full details of the proof can be found in Appendix D. We provide here a brief proof sketch.
+{\bf Sketch of proof:} The full details of the proof can be found in Appendix E, providing here a brief proof sketch.
 We prove that under the assumptions of Theorem \ref{thm:convergence_ECM_RJM}, all the hypotheses of Theorem \ref{thm:convergence_ECM} are met, which yields the desired convergence result.

-As previously discussed, all the hypotheses of \ref{thm:convergence_ECM} save for hypothesis (6) of \cite{wu1983convergence}, are organically verified within the RJM model.
-Provided that $L(\boldsymbol\xi)$ infinite on the border of $\Xi$, and we can safely take $\Xi = \Xi^{\circ}$, then the few required assumptions on the penalty are verified: it is continuous, differentiable and such that each of the block maximisation is unique.